-For nearly a century, USAA (full name: United Services Automobile Association) has offered an ever-growing suite of financial products to active-duty and retired members of the U.S. Armed Forces and their family members.
-According to its website, the San Antonio-based private organization was started, back in 1922, by 25 military officers who couldn’t find an insurance company willing to cover their vehicles.
+For nearly a century, USAA (United Services Automobile Association) has offered an ever-growing suite of financial products to active-duty and retired members of the U.S. Armed Forces and their family members.
+According to its website, the San Antonio-based private organization was started back in 1922 by 25 military officers who couldn’t find an insurance company willing to cover their vehicles.

-Today, USAA hawks everything from brokerage and retirement accounts to flood insurance, through about a dozen subsidiaries.
-USAA itself – the parent company of these subsidiaries – is member-owned, structured under Texas law as an inter-insurance exchange.
+Today, USAA sells everything from brokerage and retirement accounts to flood insurance through about a dozen subsidiaries.
+USAA itself – the parent company of these subsidiaries – is member-owned and structured under Texas law as an inter-insurance exchange.
 This is a cooperative model, as opposed to a traditional corporation.
 All members can purchase insurance through this structure.
 As a member who owns a slice of the company, you’re eligible to receive a share of USAA’s annual profits.

-Because USAA has only 20 or so offices in North America and Europe (London and Frankfurt, Germany), USAA conducts most of its business online or over the phone.
-If you’re a member of the military or are part of a military family, USAA is for you – literally.
+Because USAA has only 20 or so offices in North America and Europe (London and Frankfurt, Germany), it conducts most of its business online or over the phone.
+If you’re a member of the military or are part of a military family, USAA is for you.